EZHair/EZ/README.md

 - [x] User can login
 - [x] Users have ability to open Camera
 - [x] Users have access to photo gallery
-- [ ] User can choose a hair sylist
+- [x] User can choose a hair style from Gallery
+- [x] User can add a comment to the picture to post of the feed screen
 - [ ] User can select a price
 - [ ] User can book appointment
 - [ ] User can leave reviews